Krakatau Steel: Business Development

 On November 10, 2010, in the midst of turbulent market conditions, PT Krakatau Steel (Persero) managed to become a publicly listed company by carrying out an initial public offering (IPO) and listing its shares on the Indonesian Stock Exchange.
 In 2011, PT Krakatau Steel (Persero) Tbk posted a net income of Rp17.9 trillion and net profit of Rp1.02 trillion.
 In 2011, the company and its subsidiaries with assets worth Rp21.5 trillion had 8,023 employees.

 On November 26, 2014, Krakatau Steel inaugurated the second steel pipe factory owned by its subsidiary PT KHI Pipe Industry in Cilegon, Banten.
 With the operation of this new plant, PT KHI will become the largest steel pipe producer in Indonesia, the factory is focused on making steel pipes for the oil and gas industry.

-Subholding Krakatau Sarana Infrastruktur
+Subholding Krakatau Sarana Infrastruktur (KSI)

 Krakatau Sarana Infrastruktur, a subholding company which officially established on June 30, 2021.
 Krakatau Sarana Infrastruktur is a subsidiary of Krakatau Steel which consists of PT Krakatau Industrial Estate Cilegon (PT KIEC), PT Krakatau Tirta Industri (PT KTI), PT Krakatau Daya Listrik (PT KDL), and PT Krakatau Bandar Samudera (PT KBS).

 Krakatau Sarana Infrastruktur is the first fully vertically integrated industrial service holding in Indonesia with four main business areas consisting of industrial estate, industrial water supply, energy needs, and ports.